 Patrick J. Best of ARM Lawyers has helped thousands of individuals get their disability benefits.
 We have experience navigating the Social Security disability process.
 If you have questions, we have answers.

-To get started on your case today, call our offices now at 570-503-6255.
+To get started on your case today, call our offices now.
 The best part is that we can start the whole process over the phone or by video conference so you don’t even need to come into the office!